Navient is the third company to exit federal student loan servicing this year. Here’s how your student loans are affected

 These announcements come at a time of major change for federal servicers.
 The Department of Education is in the process of overhauling the federal student loan system through a platform called Next Generation Financial Services Environment (Next Gen) — the goal of which is to streamline and simplify federal servicing.

-Along with adding enhanced features to the Federal Student Aid website, the initiative will also consolidate the number of federal servicers from nine to five.
-This means that millions of borrowers will transition to one of the five servicers:
+Along with adding enhanced features to the Federal Student Aid website, the initiative will also consolidate the number of federal servicers down to five.
+This means that, eventually, millions of borrowers will transition to one of five servicers:

 - Edfinancial Services.